Published: 07 Jan 2025 | Reading Time: 10 min

 A complex view in SQL DBMS is created from multiple tables and often incorporates joins, subqueries, or aggregate functions, making it ideal for handling sophisticated queries.
 Complex views can combine data from different sources, use advanced SQL features like grouping and aggregations, and may include computed columns.
 These views dynamically reflect changes in the underlying tables and are well-suited for reporting, analysis, and advanced data modelling tasks.
 They help summarise or analyse large datasets, providing a powerful tool for managing intricate data requirements.

-This join view combines data from two seperate Customers and Orders tables using a JOIN operation based on the CustomerID.
+This join view combines data from two separate Customers and Orders tables using a JOIN operation based on the CustomerID.
 It retrieves the CustomerID, Name, OrderID, and Amount for each order and gives a unified view of customer and order details.

 CREATE VIEW OrderSummary AS